lloydmeta/miniaturs/README.md

   * Being fast can help minimise costs
 * Scalable: can handle lots of requests
 * Thumbor-ish
-* A good net citizen (don’t make requests to third parties if we have it in cache)
+* Fetch from remote urls, but be good net citizen (don’t make requests to third parties if we have it in cache)
 * Debuggable

 To fulfil the above: